hluk/CopyQ/docs/scripting-api.rst

    This also sets :js:data:`mimeOwner` format so automatic commands are not run on the new data and it's not stored in clipboard tab.

+   All other data formats are dropped from clipboard.

    :throws Error: Thrown if clipboard fails to be set.

    Example -- set both text and rich text: